frousseu/ECSASatlas/README.md

 *Building pelagic bird density maps using ECSAS data.*

-**TODO list**
+###MODELS

+- Integrate variance on p
+- Put Dovekie in its own group?
+- Verify sample with date/stratum/cruise vs. date/cruise

+###TODO list on maps

 - Coefficient of Variation
 - Bilingual
 - Months in letters
 - White to darkred
 - Transparency problems with grid
 - Barplot title
 - Plus last density class

-- var on detection probability

 - Left align legend title
 - Light grey grid border?
 - Adapt text at bottom
 - Explain samples and observations
 - Effort map

-- Verify sample vs. stratum vs. date/stratum/cruise vs. date/cruise

 - PDF atlas
+- Put histogram at the bottom of the transparent box and show all months to to show period studied?